-- 14.1.2 Instructions for Field Technical Representative - 14.1.3 Drilling and Test Pit Technical Representative - 14.1.4 Verification of Grout Mix for Monitor Wells - 14.1.5 FTR Daily Diary - 14.1.6 Procedures for Completing the Daily Field Activity Report - 14.1.7 Field/Off-Site Procurement of Supplies & Services - 14.3.1 Drilling Procedures - 14.4.1 Soil and Rock Core Borehole and Test Pit Logging - 14.4.2 Preparation of Logs for UMTRAP Documents - 16.1.1 Monitor Well Installation - 16.1.2 Well Development - 16.1.19 Permitting Procedures for Installation or Decommissioning of Monitor Wells - 16.1.22 Controlled Disposal of Potentially Contaminated Materials or Memorandum from Don Metzler to Clinton Smythe entitled "Evaluating Drill Cuttings and Well Development and Purge Waters" - 17.4.1 Location ID for Test Borings, Test Pits, and Monitoring Locations
+- 14.1.2 Instructions for Field Technical Representative - 14.1.3 Drilling and Test Pit Technical Representative - 14.1.4 Verification of Grout Mix for Monitor Wells - 14.1.5 FTR Daily Diary - 14.1.6 Procedures for Completing the Daily Field Activity Report - 14.1.7 Field/Off-Site Procurement of Supplies & Services - 14.3.1 Drilling Procedures - 14.4.1 Soil and Rock Core Borehole and Test Pit Logging - 14.4.2 Preparation of Logs for UMTRAP Documents - 16.1.1 Monitor Well Installation - 16.1.2 Well Development

+16.1.19 Permitting Procedures for Installation or Decommissioning of Monitor Wells 16.1.22 Controlled Disposal of Potentially Contaminated Materials or Memorandum from Don Metzler to Clinton Smythe entitled "Evaluating Drill Cuttings and Well Development and Purge Waters" 17.4.1 Location ID for Test Borings, Test Pits, and Monitoring Locations

-Internal communications will be maintained between the field representatives, site hydrogeologists, the TAC Contracts Department, Property Management, the site manager, and the U.S. Department of Energy (DOE).
-Before any installation of wells or loggers occurs, the Remedial Action Contractor (RAC) site manager will be notified of the upcoming activities, and the work party will check in with the RAC.
-Any problems or complications encountered during field work will be reported to the TAC site manager, who will forward the information to the DOE.
+Internal communications will be maintained between the field representatives, site hydrogeologists, the TAC contracting department, property management, site manager, and the U.S. Department of Energy (DOE).
+Before any installation of wells or loggers occurs the Remedial Action Contractor (RAC) site manager will be notified of the upcoming activities, and the work party will check in with the RAC.